 The Ski Center (Golf Starter Building) features classic-style and skate-style ski rentals and a heated lounge, restrooms, and snacks.
 Dogs are not allowed on ski trails.
 Snowshoes are not available at the Ski Center.

-**Our Ski Center is now open and offering equipment rentals by online reservation only.
-Bucks Run Trail is open, but other trails are currently closed until natural snow conditions allow.**
+**Our Ski Center is now open and offering equipment rentals by online reservation only.**

 Ski center is open Mondays – Fridays 2pm – 7pm, Saturdays 9am – 7pm and Sundays 9am – 5pm when conditions are suitable.
 Last available rental is two hours prior to ski center closing.